tmagoben/Coding-2d-Nonadiabatic-Exact-Ehrenfest-FSSH-FSSH-DC-AIMS-FMS-and-vMCG-/examples/pedagogical_nonadiabatic_dynamics/pedagogical_nonadiabatic_dynamics/README.md

 The FFT split operator scales efficiently to large grids but introduces time-step splitting error.
-Full diagonalization is exact for the selected finite grid but scales cubically in the total basis dimension.
+Full diagonalization is exact for the selected finite grid but scales cubically in the total basis dimension(AKA the "curse of dimensionality).
 It is therefore used as a small-system reference implementation.